-1. Offenses substantially similar to NC offense against a minor or aid/abetting; excludes attempts) (use effective date of similar NC offense); or
+1. Offenses substantially similar to NC offense against a minor or sexually violent offense (includes conspiracy, solicitation, and aid/abetting; excludes attempts) (use effective date of similar NC offense); or

 2. Any offense that requires registration in the state of conviction (applies to offenders who moved to NC on/after Dec.
 1, 2006; and to offenders who moved to NC before Dec.
 1, 2006 if they serve active time, are on probation/parole/PRS, are req'd to register in NC for another offense, or are convicted of any felony on/after Oct.
 1, 2010.
 S.L.
 2010-174).